I found a 45 year old Hungarian red wine made during Communist rule. Is it still good or was it ever any good?

 My current home Chile is a prime example with the US helping to kill a democratically elected leader and install a brutal capitalist dictator Pinochet, which hurt Chile’s economy overall.
 However, the wine industry did actually improve during his period of rule as markets opened up and foreign investors put more money into making quality wine here.
 The same happened in Hungary after the Cold War ended in 1989.
 On the other hand, Chile was/is able to make such quality wine for low prices at the expense of the low pay of its workers and a handful of families having all the wealth in the country to invest in and expand their markets.
 Average Chileans can’t afford to buy Chile’s top wines although independent wine movements have arisen to help elevate the prices local farmers can get for their grapes.

 Looking at current events, I can’t think the current and past imperialist bombings of Lebanon are helping their wine industry nor the genocide and colonial occupation in Israel/Palestine’s for its wine industry.
 A lot of this has to do with Western oil interests.
 Colonialism, racism, oil interests, massacres and its local backlash also contributed to Algeria only being the 43rd largest wine producing country today when it used to be the 4th.
-I still haven’t seen the new Somm 4: Cup of Salvation documentary about making wine in Armenia amidst conflict in bordering Azerbaijan, but the trailer reminds us that vines have to struggle to make great wine, but do the people need to suffer so much?
+Hungary itself under Orban, the US and a lot of European countries have flirted with fascism and far right populism rather than deal with inequalities under Capitalism and Neoliberalism.
+I still haven’t seen the new Somm 4: Cup of Salvation documentary about making wine in Armenia amidst conflict and ethnic cleansing by bordering Azerbaijan, but the trailer reminds us that vines have to struggle to make great wine, but do the people need to suffer so much?

 Wine in General Has Gotten Better